 }State Locking is Mandatory: Remote backends provide locking mechanisms to prevent multiple people from running terraform apply at the same time and corrupting the state file.
 If your backend doesn't support locking, don't use it.

-Split Your State: Do not use a single, monolithic state file for all your infrastructure.
-A large state file is slow and a single error has a massive blast radius.
+Split Your State: Don't keep all your infrastructure in one monolithic state file.
+A big state file is slow, and a single mistake has a massive blast radius.

 Clean code is trustworthy code.